a-ads/blog/content/blog/2019-06-17-how-to-place-an-ad-unit-code-correctly.md

 * Our bot uses a VPN, so if you disallow VPN access, the bot won’t be able to check code presence.
 A possible solution is to whitelist the bot IPs.
 * Be careful if modifying the provided code.
 If you eliminate "data-aa" attribute from your phrase, the banner will not be found.
 We use this attribute to differentiate our banners from other HTML elements on the page.
 * If you use the code on different website versions, make sure it’s available for check on desktop layout, otherwise it won’t be found.
 * You can launch the bot manually.
-Just click on "Check embedded HTML code" and your page will be checked in 10 minutes.
+Just click on "Check embedded HTML code" and your page will be checked within 10 minutes.

 ![](/blog/assets/снимок-экрана-50-.png)